Skip to content

 For many people with dysautonomia, especially those who deal with low blood pressure, increasing salt intake can be a game-changer.
 Adding more salt to your diet helps your body hold onto water, which in turn increases your blood volume and can help stabilize your blood pressure.
 Some healthcare providers recommend up to 10 grams of salt per day.
 You can achieve this by adding salt to your meals, snacking on salty foods like pretzels or olives, or using salt tablets.
 It’s always a good idea to discuss this strategy with your doctor at Lazar Spinal Care to find the right amount for your specific needs.

-Try Smaller, More Frequent Meals
+Why Smaller, Frequent Meals Can Help

 Do you ever feel worse after a big meal?
 That’s a common experience with dysautonomia.
 Large meals can cause blood to rush to your digestive system, which can lead to a drop in blood pressure and a spike in symptoms.
 Instead of three large meals, try eating smaller, more frequent meals throughout the day.
 This approach helps keep your blood sugar and energy levels stable, preventing those post-meal crashes.
 Grazing on healthy snacks and mini-meals every few hours can make a significant difference in how you feel from morning to night.

-Embrace Anti-Inflammatory Foods
+Focus on Anti-Inflammatory Foods

 An anti-inflammatory diet is centered on whole, unprocessed foods that help calm your system and reduce inflammation.
 Focus on incorporating plenty of fruits, vegetables, lean proteins, and healthy fats into your meals.
 Omega-3 fatty acids are particularly beneficial for brain health and can be found in fatty fish like salmon, as well as in flaxseeds and walnuts.
 By choosing foods that nourish your body, you can support your nervous system’s ability to repair and regulate itself.
 It’s a simple way to give your body the building blocks it needs for better health.